nerdguidedc/nerdguidedc.github.io/_posts/2016-04-16-cherry-blossom-anime-2016.md

   city: Washington
   state: DC
   zip: 20001
-tags: [ 'Films', 'Festivals', 'Freer and Sackler Galleries', 'American Art Museum', 'Comics and Anime' ]
+tags: [ 'Films', 'Festivals', 'Freer and Sackler Galleries', 'American Art Museum', 'Comics and Anime', 'Cultural Events' ]
 excerpt: >
   The Freer and Sackler Galleries along with Otakorp will celebrate the 2016 National Cherry Blossom Festival with a day full of Japanese art,